FawenYo/YAIIU/README.md

 At the moment, this is **not yet supported** by the official Immich iOS app.

-**Immich Uploader now supports this feature!** However, due to iOS limitations with background upload extensions, you need to deploy an additional [immich-proxy](immich-proxy/README.md) server that sits between your iOS device and Immich server.
+**YAIIU now supports this feature!** However, due to iOS limitations with background upload extensions, you need to deploy an additional [immich-proxy](immich-proxy/README.md) server that sits between your iOS device and Immich server.

 ## Requirements